FN Media Group Presents Financialmorningpost.com Market Commentary

 **IMPORTANT!
 BY READING OUR CONTENT YOU EXPLICITLY AGREE TO THE FOLLOWING.
 PLEASE READ CAREFULLY**

 PAID ADVERTISEMENT.
 This communication is a paid advertisement and is not a recommendation to buy or sell securities.
 Financialmorningpost.com, Joint Salty Holdings Corp., and their owners, managers, employees, and assigns (collectively, "we" or the "Company") has been paid by the profiled company to disseminate this communication.
-In this case the Company has been paid by Champignon seven thousand US dollars per month for market awareness including postins and articles.
+In this case the Company has been paid by FansUnite seven thousand US dollars per month on a 12 months contract for market awareness including postings and articles.
 This compensation is a major conflict with our ability to be unbiased, more specifically:

-The owner of Financialmorningpost.com owns shares of this featured company and therefore has an additional incentive to see the featured company's stock perform well.
-The owner of Financialmorningpost.com will not notify the market when it decides to buy more or sell shares of this issuer in the market.
-The owner of Financialmorningpost.com will be buying and selling shares of the featured company for its own profit.
+SHARE OWNERSHIP.
+The owner of FinancialMorningPost.com owns shares of this featured company and therefore has an additional incentive to see the featured company's stock perform well.
+The owner of FinancialMorningPost.com will not notify the market when it decides to buy more or sell shares of this issuer in the market.
+The owner of FinancialMorningPost.com will be buying and selling shares of this issuer for its own profit.
 This is why we stress that you conduct extensive due diligence as well as seek the advice of your financial advisor or a registered broker-dealer before investing in any securities.

 NOT AN INVESTMENT ADVISOR.
 The Company is not registered or licensed by any governing body in any jurisdiction to give investing advice or provide investment recommendation.
 ALWAYS DO YOUR OWN RESEARCH and consult with a licensed investment professional before making an investment.
 This communication should not be used as a basis for making any investment.